finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/Preparation-Professional-Practice.md

 - Explain ways computer engineers would assess and manage risk, and how they would inform the public of risk.
 - Articulate ways public perception of risks often differs from actual risk, as well as the implications of this difference. - Explain why product safety and public consumption should be a hallmark of computer engineering.

-## PPP/7 Professional and ethical responsibilities
+## PPP/ Professional and ethical responsibilities

-Core Learning Outcomes:
+??? info "Learning Outcomes:"

 - Identify progressive stages in a whistle-blowing incident.
 - Specify the strengths and weaknesses of relevant professional codes as expressions of professionalism.